zodiac403/cheat-sheet/influx-cli.md

     create database <name>

-Set the data base for future requests
+Set the data base for further requests

     use <name>